zt-iot/rabbit/README.md

 We provide a Bash script, `evaluate.sh`, which checks for required external dependencies and evaluates the example systems while measuring execution time.
 The evaluator script stores outputs from the tamarin prover in `log/` whose size actually can grow quite huge, to few gigabytes.
 (We provide a real-time trimmer as well.)

 To run our evaluation, Rabbit, the Tamarin prover, and ProVerif, and `timeout` (for measurement) need to be installed.
-See the Installation section.
+See the **Installation** section.

-If the script fails for any reason, manual instructions for running Rabbit and verification are provided below.
+If the script fails for any reason, manual instructions for running Rabbit and verification are provided below in the **Evaluation Script** section.

-For reference, the evaluation results of the script are provided at the end of this document.
+For reference, the evaluation results of the script are provided at the end of this document in the **Evaluation Results** section.

 ## Installation